slsa-framework/slsa/docs/spec/v1.0-rc2/threats.md

 plane, and only the control plane has [access][unforgeable] to cryptographic secrets.

-*Example:* Provence is signed on the build worker, which the adversary has control over.
+*Example:* Provenance is signed on the build worker, which the adversary has control over.
 Adversary uses a malicious process that generates false provenance and signs it using the provenance signing key.
 Solution: Builder generates and signs provenance in the trusted control plane; the worker has no access to the